-Check with your vet to get an accurate diagnosis since more athletic pugs will have bigger muscles and will weight more.
+Check with your vet to get an accurate diagnosis since more athletic pugs will have bigger muscles and will weigh more.

 However, if your pug starts looking like a big barrel, you should really start getting concerned.
 Check out our Is My Pug Overweight?
 An Obesity Check & 8 Weight Loss Tips blog post for further advice on this matter.

-This chart will give you a guideline for what to expect on how fast your Pug grows and how quickly he will gain weight.
+This chart will give you a guideline for what to expect regarding how fast your Pug grows and how quickly he will gain weight.

 |PUG AGE||PUG HEIGHT||PUG WEIGHT|